 Run EC2 AMIs and deploy AWS Lambda code on Snowball Edge devices to run local processing or analysis with machine learning or other applications.
 You can run applications directly on the device as a consistent AWS environment without network connectivity.
 This capability helps you develop your machine learning and analysis tools and test them in the cloud, but operate them in locations with limited or non-existent network connections before shipping the data back to AWS.

 Snowball Edge devices can provide local storage to existing on-premises applications through a file sharing protocol (NFS) or object storage interface (the S3 API).
 Additionally, you can use on-board block storage volumes for applications running on Amazon EC2 instances on the Snowball.
 You can also cluster Snowball Edge devices together into a single, larger storage tier with increased durability.
 If a Snowball Edge device needs to be replaced, it can be removed from the cluster and replaced with a new device.

 Snowball Edge devices use tamper-evident enclosures, 256-bit encryption, and industry-standard Trusted Platform Modules (TPM) designed to ensure both security and full chain-of-custody for your data.
 Encryption keys are managed with the AWS Key Management Service (KMS) and they are never stored on the device.

-Snowball Edge devices can transport multiple terabytes of data and multiple devices can be used in parallel or clustered together to transfer petabytes of data into or out of AWS.
-Snowball Edge is currently available in select regions and your location will be verified once you create a job in the AWS Management Console.
+Snowball can transport multiple terabytes of data and multiple devices can be used in parallel or clustered together to transfer petabytes of data into or out of AWS.
+Snowball is currently available in select regions and your location will be verified once you create a job in the AWS Management Console.